yangco-le/AdvLatGAN/AdvLatGAN-qua&-z/README.md

 ## Preparing files for metric calculating

 Download npz files of datasets to folder `stats` for calculating FID.
-Download link: https://drive.google.com/drive/folders/1zcYxkt4J7ANGSzyy-Kt5QYfIjJvXFZ31?usp=sharing.
-To calaulate FID on other datasets, you can generate the corresponding npz files referring to https://github.com/w86763777/pytorch-gan-metrics.
+Download link: [Google Drive](https://drive.google.com/drive/folders/1zcYxkt4J7ANGSzyy-Kt5QYfIjJvXFZ31?usp=sharing).
+To calaulate FID on other datasets, you can generate the corresponding npz files referring to [Google Drive](https://github.com/w86763777/pytorch-gan-metrics).

 ## Training new networks